Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ## About me

-I am currently a master's student at the University of Pennsylvania (UPenn), pursuing my passion for robotics with a focus on planning.
+I am currently a master's student at the University of Pennsylvania (UPenn), pursuing my passion for robotics.
 I completed my bachelor's degree in Mechanical and Automation Engineering at The Chinese University of Hong Kong (CUHK).
 During my third year, I had the opportunity to exchange to the University of Toronto for a semester.
 In the subsequent summer, I conducted research at the UTIAS Lab under the guidance of Prof. Jonathan Kelly, investigating certifiable multi-sensor calibration optimization.
 Additionally, I worked on my final year project on MAV Topological Sparse Graph Generation, supervised by Prof. Chen Benmei.

 ## Why me?